gudlyf/zork_ai_player/QUICKSTART.md

 - **Item Information**: What items do, where they're found, how to use them
 - **Puzzle Solutions**: Hints about locked doors, switches, and other obstacles
 - **General Facts**: What works, what doesn't, and successful strategies
+- **Map Data**: Location connections, navigation paths, and spatial relationships

 **Learning Features:**
 - **Persistent Memory**: AI remembers discoveries from previous sessions
 - **Smart Context**: Only relevant knowledge is provided to keep token usage low
 - **Automatic Extraction**: Learning happens automatically during gameplay
 - **Efficient Storage**: Knowledge saved as lightweight JSON files
+- **Map Building**: Creates a mental map of locations and connections
+- **Navigation Memory**: Remembers where it can go from each location

 **Learning Files:**
 - `games/saves/zork1_learning.json` - Contains AI's accumulated knowledge